CooperPair/BookCart/README.md

 # BookCart

 A single place to buy trending books online.
-Done as a DBMS project.
+Buils as project for 5th semester DBMS lab.

 ## Built With